Five banks plead guilty, pay more than $5B in FX penalties

 The publication, by the Massachusetts Institute of Technology, shows that no revolution in solar energy needs to take place, as scientists already have everything they need to harness the energy of the sun and turn it into electricity, though minor tweaks may help to improve efficiency.

 The US, for example, generates less than 1 percent of its energy from solar power.
-This is something […]
+This is something the researchers […]

 Read the Full Article